5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 <details>
 <summary><strong>Fixing falsely reported OpenCore version </strong></summary>

-## VII. **Correct falsely reported OpenCore version**.
+## VII. **Correct falsely reported OpenCore version**

-It can happen that the OpenCore version info stored in the NVRAM is not updated automatically and is therefore displayed incorrectly in Kext Updater and Hackintool.
+It can happen that the OpenCore version info stored in the NVRAM is not updated automatically and is therefore displayed incorrectly in Kext Updater or Hackintool.
 The problem was fixed in OC 0.6.7 by simply not writing the version info into NVRAM at all, but the wrong version will reside in NVRAM until you delete it.

 To do this, create a new child element under **NVRAM > Delete > 4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102**, call it `opencore-version` and save the config.
 After restarting, the correct OC version should be displayed again.
 </details>